Shamdixit/finalpro/README.md

 * deplyode and stored data of web application in the Azure Storage Accounts.
 * worked on readme file creation.
 3. Shamkumar Bhausaheb Dixit
 * worked on the small detailings of the website .
 * worked on the designing of the website using CSS.
 * makes the web site respnsive.
 * deployed the website to the azure static web apps.
-    * made the youtube demo video.
+*  Made the youtube demo video.
 * working on applying database.